- zolpidem tartrate

 When zolpidem tartrate was administered with ranitidine, no significant pharmacokinetic interactions were observed.

-If, for compelling medical reasons, zolpidem tartrate is administered during the late phase of pregnancy, or during labour, effects on the neonate, such as hypothermia, hypotonia and moderate respiratory depression, can be expected due to the pharmacological action of the product.
-Cases of severe neonatal respiratory depression have been reported when zolpidem tartrate was used with other CNS depressants at the end of pregnancy.
+Administration of zolpidem during the late phase of pregnancy or during labour has been associated with effects on the neonate, such as hypothermia, hypotonia, feeding difficulties ('floppy infant syndrome') and respiratory depression due to the pharmacological action of the product.
+Cases of severe neonatal respiratory depression have been reported.

-Infants born to mothers who took benzodiazepines or benzodiazepine-like agents chronically during the latter stages of pregnancy may have developed physical dependence and may be at some risk of developing withdrawal symptoms in the postnatal period.
+Moreover, infants born to mothers who took sedative/hypnotic agents chronically during the latter stages of pregnancy may have developed physical dependence and may be at risk of developing withdrawal symptoms in the postnatal period.
+Appropriate monitoring of the newborn in the postnatal period is recommended.

 Small quantities of zolpidem tartrate appear in breast milk.
 The use of zolpidem tartrate in nursing mothers is therefore not recommended.